SignPath/website/docs/documentation/crypto-providers.md

 <div class="panel info" markdown="1">
 <div class="panel-header">Keys are not specified directly</div>

-The Cryptoki API expects you to identify a key, but SignPath requires you to specify _Project_ and _Signing Policy_.
+The Cryptoki API expects you to identify a key, but SignPath requires you to specify a _Project_ and a _Signing Policy_.
 SignPath will select the correct key or certificate based on the _Project_ and _Signing Policy_ you specify.
 </div>

 #### openssl dgst

-The _[_dgst_][openssl-dsgt]_ command calculates digests of files, but can also be used to create and verify signatures.
+The _[dgst][openssl-dsgt]_ command calculates digests of files, but can also be used to create and verify signatures.

 Sample: sign `artifact.bin` and write the signature to `artifact.sig`.